Trustworthy AI Must Account for Interactions: Introduction

 \section{Introduction}

-Artificial intelligence (AI) systems have become widespread for automated decision making across industries, and as productivity aids for consumers.
-Industries such as banking and insurance increasingly rely on predictive AI models that directly impact customers, while the healthcare sector explores AI-driven advancements in patient care.
+Artificial intelligence (AI) systems have become widespread for automated decision making and as productivity aids.
+Industries such as banking increasingly rely on AI models that directly impact customers, while the healthcare sector explores AI-driven advancements in patient care.
 Increased scrutiny by regulators and concerns around the \emph{trustworthiness} of these systems call for a more measured approach to AI development with considerations beyond raw performance.
 In response, the field of Trustworthy AI (TAI) has blossomed, with the general goal of aligning AI to human values.
 Chief among the tenets of TAI are fairness, privacy, robustness, explainability, and uncertainty quantification -- each of which is a noble pursuit, but all of which must be harmonized to promote deep trust.
+The ultimate goal of TAI as a field is to achieve these aspects \emph{simultaneously}.

-These five core concepts are well-studied individually in machine learning (ML).
-However, as we will extensively discuss, isolated study fails to account for the complex interactions between TAI aspects.
-Layering multiple methodologies designed for individual aspects tends to produce unforeseen consequences and negative intersectionalities\footnote{In social sciences, ``intersectionality'' describes how overlapping social identities create unique experiences \cite{crenshaw1989}.
-In this spirit, we use ``intersectionality'' to describe how overlapping TAI aspects interact in positive or negative ways.}, ultimately undermining trust rather than reinforcing it.
+These five core concepts are well-studied individually.
+However, as we will extensively discuss, isolated study fails to account for the complex interplay between TAI aspects.
+Layering multiple methodologies designed for individual aspects tends to produce unforeseen consequences and negative interactions, ultimately undermining trust rather than reinforcing it.
 Many such negative interactions have been documented, but their prevalence and severity may not yet be fully realized due to the diverse and clustered nature of research on TAI.
 By collating them in one place, we aim to bring these interactions to light and highlight that a more holistic approach to TAI is needed.
-We take the position that TAI must account for intersectionality between aspects to achieve its stated goals of aligning AI with human values.
+We take the position that TAI must account for interactions between aspects to achieve its stated goals of aligning AI with human values.